Is it a conflict of interest for an attorney in North Carolina to handle probate administration when they previously drafted the will?

 In North Carolina, an attorney may wear two hats in an estate case: one as the drafter of a will and another as the personal representative’s legal advisor during probate.
 At first glance, the roles seem complementary.
 The attorney already knows the terms of the will and the client’s goals.
 However, the North Carolina Rules of Professional Conduct guard against situations that could compromise an attorney’s loyalty or independent judgment.

 Rule 1.7 of the North Carolina Rules of Professional Conduct prohibits representation if a concurrent conflict of interest exists.
-A conflict of interest may arise when the lawyer’s duties to the estate beneficiaries, the personal representative, and the testator’s intent pull in different directions.
+A conflict of interest may arise when the lawyer’s duties to the personal representative, the estate, and the testator’s intent pull in different directions.
 For example:

 When an actual conflict exists, the attorney must decline or withdraw.
 Yet not every relationship triggers a disqualifying conflict.
 Under Rule 1.7(b), the attorney may proceed if:

-• The representation does not involve asserting positions adverse to one client against another; and
+- The representation does not involve asserting positions adverse to one client against another in the same proceeding; and

-In a probate context, the key clients are the personal representative and the beneficiaries.
+In a probate context, the key client is ordinarily the personal representative, not the beneficiaries.
 To obtain informed consent, the attorney must:

-• Ensure each client understands their right to independent counsel; and
+- Ensure each affected client understands their right to independent counsel; and

 Key Points to Consider

-• Independent Advice: Encourage each beneficiary to seek separate counsel if tensions arise.
+- Independent Advice: Encourage separate counsel if tensions arise.

 Conclusion and Next Steps